jnear/cs202-compiler-construction/index.md

 ## Announcements

+- **4/14/19**: Project proposals are delayed by one day so that they're not due on the same day as A6.

 - **4/3/19**: [Assignment 6](https://github.com/jnear/cs295-compiler-construction/blob/master/homework/hw6.md) is posted.

 - **3/28/19**: Office hours have been changed to split between Monday and Friday.